-Changes in our environment or circumstances impacting our operations or business can have a negative impact - pose a risk - on our reputation, results and value.
+Changes in our business environment and unexpected outcomes from operations can have a negative impact - pose a risk - on our reputation, results and value.
 Managing risks regularly and systematically is key to our value creation and value protection over time.
 We do this by anticipating and mitigating risks - to the extent possible and reasonable - to limit the likelihood of events occurring and limit undesirable impacts on Ascelia Pharma.